Solikamsk: History

 The rapid growth of Solikamsk in the 17th century was predicated on the establishment of the Babinov Road, which was the only overland route leading from European Russia to Siberia.
 This road started in Solikamsk.
 The Stroganov family operated the country's largest salt-mining facilities in Solikamsk and the surrounding area.
 The local saltworks were described in detail by Johann Georg Gmelin.
 In the mid-17th century Solikamsk also became the first centre of copper casting in Russia.
+Some Polish insurgents of the January Uprising were exiled in Solikamsk in the 1860s.

 After the establishment of iron works in Yekaterinburg and Perm and the construction of a southern highway to Siberia the importance and prosperity of Solikamsk gradually declined.
 Until 1923, the town was the administrative center of Solikamsky Uyezd in Perm Governorate.

 The town's Svyato-Troitskoe monastery was closed by the Bolsheviks in 1918.
 After 1938 its buildings housed the transit prison of Usollag, a camp complex in the area run by the NKVD.
 Many were shot and buried in the monastery grounds; in 2012 a wooden commemorative cross was raised there.

 In November 2014 a sinkhole opened near Solikamsk because of a mining problem.